HarringayMakerSpace/sonoff-adhoc/README.md

 ## The Sonoff Arduino sketch

 The Sonoff ESP8266 runs a simple Arduino sketch that just listens for the probe requests that contain a mac address that starts with 0x3601 and then switches the relay on or off based on the last byte of the mac address.
-It also has a simple interupt handler on the Sonoff builtin button so you can also switch it on and off by pressing the button.
+It has a simple interupt handler on the Sonoff builtin button too, so that you can also switch it on and off by pressing the button.

 The code is [here](/SonoffWifiProbes).